 Breastfeeding can result in the transfer of maternal IgG and IgA antibodies to the child.
 However, studies are lacking on the transfer of food-specific antibodies and/or the clinical significance of these maternal antibodies measured in the child's serum.

 The immune system continues to develop into childhood.
 Therefore, the clinical applicability of test results in pediatric patients may be unclear.
 What may be interpreted as an abnormal result for an adult, may be normal for an infant's developing immune system.
 This can be the case with other immune testing, including stool calprotectin and stool eosinophil protein X (EPX), where elevations would be expected in a healthy infant, but abnormal in an adult.

 Antibody testing may be inaccurate if the patient has liver disease, severe renal disease, protein-losing enteropathy, HIV infection, or other immunodeficiencies.
-In patients with selective IgA deficiency, celiac disease testing should include the IgG antibody against tissue transglutaminase (tTG) and deamidated gliadin (DGP), since the IgA antibody may not be detected or may be very low.
-Genova does not currently offer the IgG antibodies for tTG and DGP.
+In patients with selective IgA deficiency, celiac disease testing should include the IgG antibody against tissue transglutaminase (tTG) and deamidated gliadin (DGP) since the IgA antibody may not be detected or may be very low.

 Viruses such as Epstein-Barr virus (EBV), rubella, and cytomegalovirus (CMV) can be associated with lower antibody levels.

 Results may be skewed in patients with rheumatological pathologies associated with the production of heterophilic antibodies, such as rheumatoid factor (RF).